BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 the foremost of the outsiders’ views.
 The point was that, if you do not just think that view once a month, but start, whenever you want to act towards the world, towards him, her, or this, or that, you put that view
-first: “\_I am not anything belonging to anyone anywhere, nor is there anything belonging to me in anyone anywhere, or ‘I might not be and it might not be mine; I shall not be, and it will not be mine.\_’” And by doing so you would not be able to engage in passion, aversion, or distraction.
+first: “*I am not anything belonging to anyone anywhere, nor is there anything belonging to me in anyone anywhere, or* *‘I might not be and it might not be mine; I shall not be, and it will not be mine.’*” And by doing so you would not be able to engage in passion, aversion, or distraction.